Microsoft DOS mklink command

 If the file or directory you want to link or point to contains a space in its name, it must be surrounded with quotes.
 For example, in the example below, we are creating a symbolic link to the "c:\program files" directory from the current directory.

 To delete a symbolic link, treat it like any other directory or file.
 If you created a symbolic link using the command shown above, move to the root directory since it is "\Docs" and use the rmdir command.
 If you created a symbolic link (<SYMLINK>) of a file, to delete a symbolic link use the del command.

 Tip: When you delete a symbolic link, you are just deleting the link to the file or directory that exists elsewhere on the computer does not get deleted.

 A junction point is only going to be a directory, so you should only need to use the rmdir command to remove a junction point.

 Will deleting a symbolic link or junction point delete the linked files or directory?

-No. When you delete a symbolic link or a junction point it is only removing the link or pointer and not the file or directory of where it is pointing.
-However, if you create a symbolic link or junction point to a directory and open that link or pointer and delete files within the directory those files will be deleted.
+No. When you delete a symbolic link or a junction point, it is only removing the link or pointer and not the file or directory of where it is pointing.
+However, if you create a symbolic link or junction point to a directory and open that link or pointer and delete files in the directory, those files will be deleted.